citp/privacy-policy-historical/e/ez/ezi/ezibuy.co.nz.md

 Policy changes

 We may review this policy from time to time and will notify you of any changes by posting an updated version on our website.
-This document represents our privacy policy as at 02 February 2010.
+This document represents our privacy policy as at 15 October 2012.

 Feedback

 We welcome your questions and comments about privacy at EziBuy.
-Please call us on 0508 500 500 or email us at [mail@ezibuy.co.nz](mailto:mail@ezibuy.co.nz).
+Please call us on 0508 500 500 or email us at [mail@ezibuy.co.nz](mailto:mail@ezibuy.co.nz)...